 With nine Senior All Ireland final medals under his belt, and as one of Ireland’s shrewdest hurling pundits, Jackie Tyrrell has plenty of All-Ireland match-day memories of his own.

-So with only days to this years’ Final we decided to join Jackie for a chat about his most memorable All Ireland Final moments.
+So with the Final taking place this day next week. we joined Jackie for a chat to find out about his most memorable All-Ireland Final moments.

 Kilkenny v Tipperary 1991